This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 7. Experience the Gold Coast Festivals and Events

-There are several free events and festivals held throughout the year on the Gold Coast celebrating music, art, sports and our multicultural society.
+There are several free events and festivals held throughout the year on the Gold Coast celebrating music, art, sports, comedy, and our multicultural society.

-- Blues on Broadbeach is held every year in May and is regarded as one of the world’s largest free festivals with multiple stages and shows spread over the four day period.
-It brings together the best blues and soul music from all over the country, nurturing Australian talent, as well as provides a stage for international acts.
+- Blues on Broadbeach is held every year in May and is regarded as one of the world’s largest free festivals with multiple stages and shows spread over the four-day period.
+It brings together the best blues and soul music from all over the country, nurturing Australian talent, as well as providing a stage for international acts.

-- Cooly Rocks On is Australia’s largest 50’s & 60’s Nostalgia Festival held annually in Coolangatta celebrating Classic Cars, Rock ‘N Roll, Dancing, Surfing, Nostalgia and more!
-Cooly Rocks is a free event and open to all ages and in 2016 will be held from June 3-16.
+- Cooly Rocks On is Australia’s largest 50’s & 60’s Nostalgia Festival held annually in Coolangatta celebrating Classic Cars, Rock ‘N Roll, Dancing, Surfing, Nostalgia, and more!
+Cooly Rocks is a free event and open to all ages takes place in June.

-- Swell Sculpture Festival at Currumbin Beach becomes home to dozens of sculptures by local, national and international artists.
-Over a 10 day period in September visitors can experience the sculptures for free on twilight walks and even talks from some of the artists.
+- Swell Sculpture Festival at Currumbin Beach becomes home to dozens of sculptures by local, national, and international artists.
+Over a 10-day period in September visitors can experience the sculptures for free on twilight walks and even talks by some of the artists.

-- Bleach Festival is the Gold Coast’s largest arts and cultural Festival and coincides with the launch of the World Surfing Tour, the Quiksilver and Roxy Pro at Snapper Rocks in March.
-Over 50 events for all ages, over 17 days up and down the coast.
+- Bleach Festival is the Gold Coast’s largest arts and cultural Festival.
+It has over 50 events for all ages, over 17 days up and down the coast.
+It takes place in August.

-- Sanctuary Cove International Boat Show – this 4 day event is now in its 27th year and attracts boating enthusiasts from around the globe.
-Next show is 19-22 May, 2016.
+- Sanctuary Cove International Boat Show – this 4 day event attracts boating enthusiasts from around the globe.
+The event takes place every year in May.

-- Surfers Paradise Festival is one of the premier Gold Coast events and happens over the course of four weekends.
-It’s a celebration of art, culture, music and food and includes street parades and parties, concerts and a la carte in the park.
+- Surfers Paradise Festival is one of the premier Gold Coast events and happens over the course of four weekends in November.
+It’s a celebration of art, culture, music, and food and includes street parades and parties, concerts, and a la carte in the park.

 Whale watching season typically runs from May to October when thousands of humpback whales migrate north from Antarctica, passing up and back down the coast.